Akila618/AETHER-AI_based_Energy_Tracking_for_Home_Efficiency_in_Rust/home_simulator/README.md

 4. Bundle all appliance states into a single `HouseholdState` JSON payload.
 5. Send this bundled report to the `smart_agent` server every 5 seconds.

-The companion `smart_agent` (Server) project is responsible for receiving this data and applying AI rules.

 ---